 "The enrichment programme at Bishop Challoner really helps our personal development and allows us to take part in activities such as voluntary work, sports and St Johns Ambulance First Aid, all of which can be used to boost our personal statements."

 Curriculum

-Bishop Challoner Sixth Form College has a rich and varied curriculum.
-We offer a comprehensive range of A Level qualifications as well as vocational qualifications in Business, Health and Social Care, ICT and Sport.
+Bishop Challoner Catholic Sixth Form College has a rich and varied curriculum.
+We offer a comprehensive range of A Level qualifications as well as Applied General, or vocational qualifications.